Financial Aid & Tuition Fees at Richmond

 US Federal Loans (FAFSA) – William D. Ford Federal Direct Loan Program

-Subject to eligibility, US students are able to fund their undergraduate or postgraduate studies at Richmond University by taking out federal loans by submitting a FAFSA Application.
-The information on these webpages will guide you with through the Direct Loan application process and provide you with information on procedures and statutory requirements.
-Please email firstname.lastname@example.org for further advice before starting your Direct Loan application.
+Subject to eligibility, US students and their parents* (* subject to a credit check) may be able to fund their undergraduate or postgraduate studies at Richmond University by taking out federal loans by submitting a FAFSA Application.
+The information on these web pages will guide you with through the Direct Loan (FAFSA) application process and provide you with information on procedures and statutory requirements.
+Please email email@example.com if you have questions regarding your FAFSA application.
+Richmond’s school code for FAFSA is G10594

 Tuition and fees are set annually, in advance of the start of the academic year, by the Board of Trustees.
 The tuition fee will not change for the duration of the academic year.